Getting Started

 -h, --help display help for command

-1. yarn translate -g abc xyz will translate all documents in the <root>/<source>/abc and <root>/<source>/xyz directories to <root>/<target>/abc and <root>/<target>/xyz.
+1. yarn translate -g abc xyz will translate all documents under <root>/<source>/abc and <root>/<source>/xyz to <root>/<target>/abc and <root>/<target>/xyz respectively.

 2. yarn translate -g '*' will translate all document files under <root>/<source>.